twajr/ckad-prep-notes/README.md

 - List of Resources Ordered by Curriculum (mostly K8s.io) for Study

 # Current Progress
 The list below is based on the curriculum v1.0.
 Once you have mastered a section, check it off and move on to the next.
 You need to understand them ALL very well.
-The Core Concepts is kind of vague, but the others are defined well enough that it is easy to prepare for with hands-on work through the tasks offered at kubernetes.io.
+The Core Concepts piece is kind of vague, but the others are defined well enough that it is easy to prepare for with a hands-on work through the tasks offered at kubernetes.io.
 The rest of this document follows this same outline of curriculum.

 - [x] __Core Concepts - 13%__
   - [x] API Primitives